iainp999/lockman/README.md

 access to resources are required.
 In this case, you may want to look into using a library such as this, with an implementation of `LockManagerInterface` that is appropriate for you.

-See the examples in `lib/LockMan/Manager`.
+See the examples of `LockManagerInterface` implementations in `lib/LockMan/Manager`.

 ### Example Usage